 Every org has a laundry list of To-Do’s or items on their roadmap they would like to tackle.
 The sheer vastness of an org can make it difficult to begin, but taking time to go through your objects, apex, packages to understand the technical layout and combining that with user interviews can give you an overview of the backend and user experience.

 If you have no clue where to begin, a great starting place is leveraging the Salesforce Optimizer app and examining how those results layer into org-wide goals.
-For example, if you are getting results about too many workflow rules and apex triggers, you can tell that process automation will be a focus.
+For example, if you are getting results about too many Apex triggers, you can tell that process automation will be a focus.
 Prioritizing your decision-making by highest impact and phasing your approach can then make it less daunting.

 Do you have ancient triggers?
 What you will notice is that a large amount the logic triggers were needed for many years ago can now be built with declarative tools.
 While Flow logic still has some gaps, Salesforce Flow is definitely a powerful tool we hear about every release cycle.

-Above is example documentation of trigger use cases (and when to use each) based on ease of implementation and maintanance (including cost).
+Above is example documentation of trigger use cases (and when to use each) based on ease of implementation and maintenance (including cost).
 While some may shy away from this type of documentation, I feel it is crucial that admins, even the new ones, have a strong understanding of these tools.
-The last thing you want to do is spending hours building process builders and the time it takes to save an opportunity record quadruples.
+The last thing you want to do is spending hours building Flows and the time it takes to save an opportunity record quadruples.

 While you should own the process, getting help is an important part of the process.
 There are hundreds of Salesforce consulting partners that offer their expertise to Salesforce customers, working effectively alongside the internal Salesforce admin.